vxtxsh/Wildroute/README.md

 ## Team Details

-This project was developed by the team - Vitesh, Sharika Ciddam, Sneha and Sitikanth.
+This project was developed by the team Milky Way - Vitesh, Sharika Ciddam, Sneha and Sitikanth.

 ## Features